department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : In the context of life insurance, define on first mention in body copy as "the person you choose to receive your insurance proceeds."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

 **benefit office**
 : Don't use "benefit office" or "regional benefit office."
 Use "regional office" instead.
-Go to entry for VA regional office for details.
+Go to entry for "VA regional office" for details.

 **Benefits Delivery at Discharge (BDD) program**
 : Note that “Benefits” is plural.
 Go to [Abbreviations and acronyms]({{ site.baseurl }}/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.